 How it’s made

-David Loftus at NASA’s Ames Research Center and Micheal Lepech, an associate professor of civil and environmental engineering at Stanford School of Engineering turned to the idea of using Martian soil that is bound together by animal proteins which make up things such as shells, bones and teeth.
+David Loftus at NASA’s Ames Research Center and Micheal Lepech, an associate professor of civil and environmental engineering at Stanford School of Engineering turned to the idea of using Martian soil that is bound together by animal proteins which make up things such as shells, bones, and teeth.
 To replicate the conditions found on Mars, the researchers combined bovine blood protein with simulated extraterrestrial soils that are similar to what is found on Mars.
 What resulted in their first bio-concrete batch was concrete that was as strong as that used for sidewalks and patios.
-It also held strong to micrometeorites which was replicated by blasting the concrete with high-speed gas particles.
+It also held strong to micrometeorites which were replicated by blasting the concrete with high-speed gas particles.

 The idea is that we will be able to make concrete on Mars, by first utilizing Martian soil, and also, by creating biological factories of organisms which are genetically engineered to produce the necessary protein binder.
 This would be done the same way that biotech companies use genetically engineered bacteria in making synthetic hormones.

-Not only does this plan – if executed properly – ensure our ability to create strong building materials from resources on Mars, by using bio-based concrete, the binding proteins can actually be recycled and re-used over time.
+Not only does this plan – if executed properly – ensure our ability to create strong building materials from resources on Mars, by using bio-based concrete, the binding proteins can actually be recycled and reused over time.